Pain - penis

 - Penile fracture

 How you treat penis pain at home depends on its cause.
 Talk to your health care provider about treatment.
 Ice packs may help ease the pain.
+Do not apply ice directly to the penis.
+Instead, place the ice in a towel or washcloth and apply the wrapped ice to treat the pain.

 If penis pain is caused by a sexually transmitted disease, it is important for your sexual partner to also be treated.